priti664/SMART-HANGOUT/README.md

 ⚡ Simple and Attractive Interface

-The website uses a clean UI with modern design elements, making it easy and fast for students to search and explore hangout spots.

-Demo video section

-Team credits

-That version will make your GitHub project look like a professional hackathon submission.
+The website provides a clean, fast, and user-friendly interface so students can easily discover places without confusion.